 was among the top gainers, rising as much as 9.62% to a record high of Rs 354.80.
 It drove the Nifty

-Carmaker Maruti Suzuki India gained as much as 1.8% after posting a 7.6% jump in June vehicle sales on Saturday, while commercial vehicles maker Ashok Leyland climbed to its highest in a year after reporting an 11% rise in June total sales.
+India gained nearly 2% to Rs 7,359 after posting a 7.6% jump in June vehicle sales on Saturday, while commercial vehicles maker Ashok Leyland (up 7% to Rs 100) climbed to its highest in a year after reporting an 11% rise in June total sales.

-MSCI's broadest index of Asia-Pacific shares outside Japan ticked down 0.1%, staying within a stone's throw of its two-year peak hit last week.
+MSCI's broadest index of Asia-Pacific shares outside Japan held steady, staying within a stone's throw of a two-year peak hit last week.